sachinlim/discord-bot/README.md

 Discord bot designed to keep servers clean with shortening long links and adding commands to help reduce search times.

-It is made with [Discord.py](https://discordpy.readthedocs.io/en/stable/) API, and with how the API works, it allows the ability to store features for the bot in a separate class with the use of the [Discord.py cogs](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html) feature.
+It is made with [Discord.py](https://discordpy.readthedocs.io/en/stable/) API wrapper, and with how the API wrapper works, it allows the ability to store features for the bot in a separate class with the use of the [Discord.py cogs](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html) feature.
 The features of this Bot can be found in the [cogs](cogs) directory.

 ## Key Features